yitaozh/yitaozh.github.io/source/_posts/104-Maximum-Depth-of-Binary-Tree.md

 * The number of nodes in the tree is in the range [0, 10<sup>4</sup>].
 * `-100 <= Node.val <= 100`

+## Hints/Notes

+* Think about the tree's left and right

 ## Solution

 Language: **C++**